 5) Upgrade and replace older units

 Sometimes the best ways to improve HVAC efficiency come through upgrading or replacing existing HVAC equipment and systems.
 Running HVAC systems and equipment past their suggested lifespans reduces energy and commercial air conditioning repair costs.

 If a building’s air conditioner or heat pump is over 10 years old, replace it with ENERGY STAR-certified products.

 Commercial air conditioners can meet your company’s unique needs to circulate air and keep your office comfortable.
 Quality systems automatically regulate the temperature to maintain a constant temperature throughout the day.
 As a result, it gives a comfortable working environment.
 Comfortable working conditions increase productivity and make employees healthier as well.

 THE COMMERCIAL HVAC EXPERTS SINCE 1973

 Your HVAC maintenance appointments should work around your schedule.
-For over 50 years, KCR Inc. has helped homes and businesses choose the right air conditioning unit.
-We’re proud to provide our customers with peace of mind and energy efficiency for their commercial refrigeration and commercial air conditioning repair.
+For over 50 years, KCR Inc. has helped homes and businesses choose the right air conditioning unit and walk-in cooler repair.
+We’re proud to provide our customers with peace of mind and energy efficiency for their commercial refrigeration and air conditioning repair.